 3. Online training courses are easy to update

-One of the major benefits of e-learning in the workplace – and one that is easily overlooked – is the ability to update any e-learning course, anytime.
+One of the major benefits of digital learning in the workplace – and one that is easily overlooked – is the ability to update any e-learning course, anytime.
 This feature means that you can quickly and easily ensure that your employees have the latest training content on different e-learning topics.

 For example, if you distribute a new company policy and you want to make sure all employees understand it, you can update the relevant training sessions.
 Equally, if you need to train employees on a new system or piece of tech, you can provide e-learning training to cover this.